Wet market: Singapore

-Wet markets in Singapore are subsidized by the government.
-The Tekka Market, Tiong Bahru Market, and Chinatown Complex Market are prominent wet markets containing seasonal fruit, fresh vegetables, imported beef, and live seafood.
+Traditional markets in Singapore are subsidized by the government.
+The Tekka Market, Tiong Bahru Market, and Chinatown Complex Market are prominent markets containing seasonal fruit, fresh vegetables, imported beef, and live seafood.

-In the early 1990s, the slaughter of animals was banned in 12 inner-city markets and 22 wet market centers in Singapore.
+In the early 1990s, the slaughter of animals was banned in 12 inner-city markets and 22 market centers in Singapore.
 In early 2020, the National Environment Agency issued advisories for "high standards of hygiene and cleanliness" for the 83 markets that it oversees in a response to the 2020 coronavirus pandemic.

 Sri Lanka

 In Sri Lanka, where poultry is the leading livestock industry and constitutes the only meat export industry, the majority of broiler chickens are mechanically processed in semi-automated plants.
-However, poultry is still slaughtered in wet markets that generally cater to specific groups of customers and ethnic groups.
-A 2017 study of 102 semi-automated poultry processing plants and 25 poultry-slaughtering wet markets found that 27.4% of the broiler neck skin samples from the semi-automated processing facilities tested positive for Campylobacter contamination, while 48% of broiler neck skin samples from the wet market processing facilities tested positive for Campylobacter contamination.
+However, poultry is still slaughtered in traditional markets that generally cater to specific groups of customers and ethnic groups.
+A 2017 study of 102 semi-automated poultry processing plants and 25 poultry-slaughtering markets found that 27.4% of the broiler neck skin samples from the semi-automated processing facilities tested positive for Campylobacter contamination, while 48% of broiler neck skin samples from the market processing facilities tested positive for Campylobacter contamination.